stepkos/otomoto-scraper/README.md

-# otomotoScrapper - Scraping data about cars from otomoto.pl
+# otomotoScraper - Scraping data about cars from otomoto.pl

 ## How to run it?
 - Execute [init.sql](https://github.com/stepkos/otomotoScrapper/blob/main/init.sql) file to initial database